3a1/3a1.github.io/content/posts/insomnia-bootkit/index.md

 {{< img src="13.png">}}

-We can clearly see that it contains the relative addresses of all the kernel routines (YESS :D) But it's not the end because the **KiServiceTable** is also not initialized yet :>
+We can clearly see that it contains the relative addresses of all the kernel routines.
+But it's not the end because the **KiServiceTable** is also not initialized yet.

 To get an absolute kernel address from **ServiceTable** when the kernel is initialized, we need to do something like this: